Joel 3 – Judgment in the Valley of Decision

 1. (1-3) A promise to bring back scattered and mistreated Israel.

 i.
-Many have the wrong idea of the “last days,” thinking only in terms of the final years or months immediately before the return of Jesus in glory to this earth, or the rapture of the Church.
-Scripturally, we can think of the last days as an era, one that began with the birth of the Church on the Day of Pentecost.
-Since that time, the Church has not been rushing towards a distant edge that represents the consummation of all things.
-Instead, at the Day of Pentecost the Church came to the edge – and has run parallel to the brink for some 2,000 years.
+Many have the wrong idea of the “last days,” thinking only in terms of the final years or months immediately before the return of Jesus in glory to this earth, or the rapture of the church.
+Scripturally, we can think of the last days as an era, one that began with the birth of the church on the day of Pentecost.
+Since that time, the church has not been rushing towards a distant edge that represents the consummation of all things.
+Instead, on Pentecost the church came to the edge – and has run parallel to the brink for some 2,000 years.

 b.
-When I bring back the captives of Judah and Jerusalem: In a lesser, immediate sense this was fulfilled in the return from the Babylonian exile.
-In the greater, ultimate sense it will be fulfilled in the end-times regathering of Israel, to the point where an expectant Israel welcomes Jesus saying, “Blessed is He who comes in the name of the Lord” (Matthew 23:39) and salvation comes to Israel as a whole (Romans 11:26-27).
+When I bring back the captives of Judah and Jerusalem: In a lesser and immediate sense this was fulfilled in the return from the Babylonian exile.
+In the greater and ultimate sense it will be fulfilled in the end-times regathering of Israel, to the point where an expectant Israel welcomes Jesus saying, “Blessed is He who comes in the name of the Lord” (Matthew 23:39) and salvation comes to Israel as a whole (Romans 11:26-27).

 c.
-I will also gather all nations, and bring them down to the Valley of Jehoshaphat: Joel here describes the final gather of the nations in rebellion against God at the Battle of Armageddon (Revelation 16:12-16).
-There is no place in Israel known as the Valley of Jehosphaphat but the name Jehoshaphat means, “The Lord Judges.”
+I will also gather all nations, and bring them down to the Valley of Jehoshaphat: Joel here describes the final gathering of the nations in rebellion against God at the battle of Armageddon (Revelation 16:12-16).
+There is no place in Israel known as the Valley of Jehoshaphat but the name Jehoshaphat means, “The LORD Judges.”
 It describes God’s place of judgment.

 i.
 “There is no such valley in the land of Judea; and hence the name must be symbolical.
 It signifies the judgment of God, or Jehovah judgeth.”
 (Clarke)

 ii.
 This is a judgment of all nations.
 Joel was written at a time when a terrible plague of locusts brought the judgment of God upon the people of God.
 At a time like that, it is easy to think “God, You are dealing harshly with us, but what about the ungodly nations?
 We may be bad, but they are worse.
 Don’t you care about them?”
-God uses Joel 3 to assure Israel that the nations will be dealt with.
+God used Joel 3 to assure His people that the nations will be dealt with.

 ii.
 They have cast lots for My people: It is bad enough for man to regard any human life as cheap; it is worse to regard the people of God as cheap.
 God remembers and will repay.